joyfulmonster/joyfulmongo/ExtendiableHashing.md

 When a Bucket is overflow, a Split needs to be done to resize the storage.
 The split operations do the following:

 * Allocate two new buckets.
-Typically a bucket has small memory footprint, the allocation can be easily satisfied.
+Typically a bucket has small memory footprint, the allocation can be easily satisfied
-* Mark the old bucket invalid and disallow further write ** Spread the old bucket entries into the two new buckets.
-** Lock the Directory
+* Mark the old bucket invalid and disallow further write ** Spread the old bucket entries into the two new buckets ** Lock the Directory
 *** If the new bucket local depth outgrow the depth of the Directory, then double the Directory size and rewire the existing bucket pointers to teh new Directory.
 *** Register the two new buckets.